Eleven. This is the right answer. At least for now where the latest Ruby version is 2.1.5 this number remains the same. Check the source for yourself.

 Aman Gupta created a more intelligent OOBGC implementation built on new APIs and events offered in Ruby 2.1 and its RGenGC implementation, allowing the VM to make the best decision about when a garbage collection is required.

 - Add the gctools gem to your Gemfile and bundle install it.

 Note for Ruby 2.2:

 If you are using Ruby 2.2 you don't need OOBGC, since it includes the RIncGC (Incremental GC) and will not pause the world for a long time.

 Here we scratched the surface of the most important part of Ruby internals - the Garbage Collection.
-This invention first appeared around 1959, since they continue to be heavily researched, evolving over time through the development of complex algorithms and techniques.
+This invention first appeared around 1959, and since then it continues to be heavily researched, evolving over time through the development of complex algorithms and techniques.

-We also saw how the existent GC tuning environment variables can impact on your application performance, but more important than blindly try random values on these parameters is to know your application and the environment where it is running.
+We also saw how the existent GC tuning environment variables can impact your application performance, but more important than blindly trying random values on these parameters is to know your application and the environment where it is running.

 That said, in this context, you can't manage what you don't measure and monitor.
 That's why you have to configure a good set of profiling tools, monitor the memory growth of your application processes, discover the pain points of your application, fix what can be fixed, and repeat.